dsawa/csv_creator/README.md

 ## Usage

 Basic usage with default options (see below) is just by calling `create` method on `CsvCreator` module.
+There is also an alias method `generate`.
+It does the same thing and takes the same arguments.

 ```ruby
 CsvCreator.create(my_collection)